codemedic/debian-docker-build-tools/README.md

 Bash scripts for use in a debian based Dockerfile.

+*NOTE*: Please note that this is a work in progress (proof of concept).

 ## Why?

 When working with debian based `Dockerfile`, I often find in a situation where I copy paste the same code over and over.
 This is a (stop gap) solution to get around that.